mijchou/NLP--BBCNewsClassifier/README.md

 ### KNN

-With a k-nearest-neighbour (knn) model, each data point (the news article we intend to pair up with a category) search for the nearest k neighbouring data points.
+With a K-Nearest-Neighbour (knn) model, each data point (the news article we intend to pair up with a category) search for the nearest k neighbouring data points.
 The category receiving the most votes from the k data points will be the final winning class (assigned to the news article.)
 3 main arguments will be required to feed into the **knn()** function.

 1. *training* = matrix (or data frame) of the training set cases, without the category being specified.
 2. *test* = matrix (or data frame) of the test set cases.